Saving Household Water

-The EPA “WaterSense” label is used on toilets, like this Kohler Cimarron Elongated toilet, that are certified by independent laboratory testing to meet rigorous criteria for both performance and efficiency.
-If you replace older, existing toilets with WaterSense labeled models, you can save 4,000 gallons per year.
+The EPA “WaterSense” label is used on toilets that are certified by independent laboratory testing to meet rigorous criteria for both performance and efficiency.
+If you replace older, existing toilets with WaterSense labeled models, you can save as much as 4,000 gallons per year.

 Faucets account for 17 percent of indoor household water use — almost 700 million gallons of water across the United States each year.
 Low flow faucets can reduce a sink's water flow by 30 percent or more without sacrificing performance, saving 500 gallons or more each year per faucet, and also saving energy by reducing the demand on water heaters.

-To give you the feel of a full flow of water, but keep flow as little as 0.5 GPM, manufacturers have developed some very cleaver faucet aerators.
-These add a measured quantity of air to the water flow that makes it feel "wetter". so that a reduced amount of water still feels as wet as a full flow.
-These are a very low cost fix.
+To give you the feel of a full flow of water, but keep the flow to as little as 0.5 gpm, manufacturers have developed some very clever faucet aerators.
+These restrict the amount of water passing through the faucet while adding a measured quantity of air to the water flow that makes it feel "wetter" so the water still feels like a full flow.
+These are a very low-cost fix.
 Faucets specifically designed to fill things, like pot-filler and tub faucets, will not usually have them.
 But sink faucets should always incorporate low-flow technology.

 Low Flow Showerheads

 The average household could save more than 2,300 gallons per year by installing WaterSense showerheads.
 Since these water savings will also reduce demands on water heaters, households will also save energy.
-In fact, a household could save 300 kilowatt hours of electricity annually, enough to power its television for the entire year.
-Thin of that — free TV.
+In fact, a household could save 300 kilowatt-hours of electricity annually, enough to power its television for the entire year.
+Think of that — free TV.

-A showerhead that allows a maximum of 2 GPM is considered low flow.
-A lot of showerheads are advertised as "low flow" at 2.5 GPM.
+A showerhead that allows a maximum of 2 gpm is considered low flow.
+A lot of showerheads are advertised as "low flow" at 2.5 gpm.
 This may have been low-flow 15 years ago, but not now.
-Many communities now restrict flow to 1.7 GPM or less and you can expect future regulations to require 1.5 GPM or less.
+Many communities now restrict flow to 1.8 gpm or less and you can expect future regulations to require 1.5 gpm or less.
 To get a jump on the future, look at the flow information on the box.
-It it is 1.85 GPM or less, it is a good idea to give thought to buying it.
-Some showerheads feature adjustable flows: very low flow for showering and a higher 2.5 GPM flow for rinsing.
+If it is 1.80 gpm or less, it is a good idea to give thought to buying it.
+Some showerheads feature adjustable flows: very low flow for showering and a higher 2.5 gpm flow for rinsing.

 Where Does All the Other water Go?